Taking Zinc Can Shorten Your Cold. Thank A 91-Year-Old Scientist For The Discovery

 Zinc has an interesting back story.
 It wasn't even acknowledged as an essential mineral for human health until the 1970s.
 But that changed thanks to the work of Dr. Ananda Prasad — a 91-year-old doctor who, decades ago, had a hunch that led to a better understanding of zinc's role in immunity.

 Back in the 1960s Prasad was studying a group of young men in Egypt who had not grown to normal heights and remained underdeveloped in other ways, too.
-Prasad wondered if the problem might be a lack of zinc in their diet; in part because the soil where their food was grown was deficient in zinc.
+Prasad wondered if the problem might be a lack of zinc.

 When Prasad gave them zinc supplements, the men grew significantly taller.